Conservation from your couch: 7 ways to help animals from home

 Yep, there's a way to put your true crime obsession to use and help threatened species.
 You can do it all online using DigiVol, which is kind of like a conservation 'Where's Wally?'.

-Anyone can log on to tell us what threatened species they see in the tens of thousands of images that have been captured by the remote cameras Saving our Species has set up to monitor koalas and malleefowl.
+Anyone can log on to tell us what threatened species they see in the tens of thousands of images that have been captured by the remote cameras Saving our Species has set up to monitor rare plants and animals.

-Analysing the images and recording the number of koalas, malleefowl and other species in the photos helps the threatened species officers make better decisions about how best to save our native animals, and can help identify some of the threats that are disturbing our threatened animals.
+Analysing the images and recording the number of species in the photos helps the threatened species officers make better decisions about how best to save our native animals, and can help identify some of the threats that are disturbing our threatened animals.

 With plenty of little ones to keep occupied, now is the perfect time to pique your children's interest in conservation.